TFL history

 Maryland was one of three teams who flourished after being hammered in the media guide.
 Dugway owner Ken Sain, whom the publication claimed "lacked the faculties to produce a winner," raced to a 9-2-1 start and won the regular season title.

 Ditto for Willow owner Van Williams, flambeed for his 1992 selection of John Elway, who won the Aleutian Division title and drubbed Katz in Sweeney Bowl IV.
 The only problem was notifying the winner.
 Young Van had given up and left his team for dead with three weeks to go.
-But the Weasels still had fight left in them, and cruised controlled their way to Willow's only title.
+But the Weasels still had fight left in them, and cruised controlled their way to Willow's only championship.

 Faced with the task of wedging in too many teams into too few slots, Commissioner Scott Lacy in 1994 did the unthinkable -- he expanded the league to 14 teams, marking the first time in TFL history more than 12 teams would compete for the Sweeney Bowl title.

 But that was only one stroke in a massive offseason facelift.
-Unable to align the league along geographical lines, Lacy discarded regional divisions in favor of ones honoring the late '70s megahit sitcom, "Welcome Back Kotter."
+Unable to align the league along geographical lines, Lacy discarded regional divisions in favor of ones honoring the late 1970s megahit sitcom, "Welcome Back Kotter."
 The Barbarino, Kotter and Horshack divisions debuted.

 On the field, the success of the five expansion teams was the story.
 Excluding the Broad Street Beluga, which limped to a 5-9 finish, the league's new entries shredded their more experienced counterparts.
 Marley, Lackawanna and Gaithersburg all posted winning campaigns, but it was the Flint Bison who emerged as the most scintillating of the newcomers.
 The Bison toppled their first 13 opponents, losing only on the season's final weekend.
 Though unable to complete the first perfect season, Flint's 13 victories eclipsed the record of 11 by the 1991 Denver Pyles.